Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 The multiple-mortgage trap:

-Scenario: Property has first mortgage ($400K), second mortgage ($80K), private mortgage ($50K).
+Scenario: Home has first mortgage ($400K), second mortgage ($80K), private mortgage ($50K).
 Title search catches first two.
-Third is registered with private lender's lawyer, not publicly searchable at first.
+Third is filed with private lender's lawyer, not publicly searchable at first.

-Discovery timing: Appears in provincial system 2–3 weeks after being registered.
+Discovery timing: Appears in local system 2-3 weeks after being filed.

 Your closing: Happens in that gap period.